Course: Genocide and Group Hostility

 This course is divided into four main modules, addressing the following main topics:

-• the definition of genocide according to the UN Genocide convention; other conceptions of genocide; and on use/misuse of the term
+• the definition of genocide according to the UN Genocide Convention; other understandings of genocide; political use/misuse of the term

-• differences and similarities between genocide, ethnic cleansing, and other mass atrocities
+• differences and similarities between mass atrocity crimes such as genocide, ethnic cleansing, war crimes, and crimes against humanity

-• mechanisms for prevention of genocide including indicators
+• mechanisms for and challenges related to the prevention of genocide

-• mechanisms for settlements to combat impunity after genocide
+• legal mechanisms developed to combat impunity after genocide

 Approach / Methodology

-This course is research-based and inter-disciplinary.
-It integrates international human rights law with perspectives from other disciplines such as history and political science.
-The course is also characterized with a comparative and case-based approach.
+This is an interdisciplinary course ingrained in international human rights law that incorporates various perspectives from social science.
+The course takes on a comparative and case-based approach.

 How to use the course

 This course makes use of audio-visual tools such as expert interviews and short documentary films.
-It also includes some fact boxes and short articles in drop-down menus.
-At the end of each module, you will find “Questions for reflection” and a section presenting “Additional resources” for further case studies and analysis.
-These can be applied alone or as a basis for group or classroom discussions.
-You can also apply what you have learned through a quiz before moving to the next module.
+It also includes brief articles, fact boxes, and other drop-down content for more in-depth studies.
+At the end of each module, you will find “Questions for reflection” and the section “Additional resources” that contains additional case studies and analyses.
+The course, whether in whole or in parts, can be applied alone or as a basis for group discussions.
+It also compiles resources and exercises that educators and trainers may use in this field.

 If you don’t finish the course in one session, you can continue later from the same computer and browser you are using now.